Policy Brief

 - Each country sets its own emission reduction targets - Nationally Determined Contributions (NDCs) - which are reviewed and updated every five years.

-- Transparency framework: countries must report on emissions and progress using a standardized system.
+- Transparency framework: countries must report on emissions and progress using a standardised system.

 - Support for developing countries: financial aid, technology transfer, and capacity-building are central to the agreement.